Aneesh-Sahare/Docker-voting-app/README.md

 The voting application is composed of several distinct components:

-/n
-Voting App: A Python-based web application built with Flask, where users cast their votes.
+-Voting App: A Python-based web application built with Flask, where users cast their votes.

-/n
-Redis: A messaging system that collects the submitted votes.
+-Redis: A messaging system that collects the submitted votes.

-/n
-Worker: A .NET application (with a Java-like code sample preserved) that processes votes and updates a PostgreSQL database.
+-Worker: A .NET application (with a Java-like code sample preserved) that processes votes and updates a PostgreSQL database.

-/n
-Result App: A Node.js and Express application that retrieves and displays voting results from the database.
+-Result App: A Node.js and Express application that retrieves and displays voting results from the database.